-In addition, we may be removed as Trustee if an Event of Default has occurred with respect to a PC Pool.
+In addition, we may be removed as Trustee if an Event of Default has occurred (and is continuing) with respect to a PC Pool.
 In that case, we can be removed and replaced by a successor trustee as to an affected PC Pool by Holders owning a majority of the voting rights of that PC Pool.